shieldproject/shield/README.md

   Always exits 0 to signify success.
 Exits non-zero to signify an error, and prints diagnostic information to standard error.

-- **backup** - Stream a backup blob of arbitrary binary data (per plugin semantics) to standard output, based on the endpoint given via the `-c` argument.
-For example, a database target plugin may require the DSN and username/password in a JSON structure to be given via `-c`, and will run a platform-specific backup tool, hooking its output to standard output (like pgdump or mysqldump).
+- **backup** - Stream a backup blob of arbitrary binary data (per plugin semantics) to standard output, based on the endpoint given via the `$SHIELD_TARGET_ENDPOINT` environment variable.
+  For example, a database target plugin may require the DSN and username/password in a JSON structure, and will run a platform-specific backup tool, hooking its output to standard output (like pgdump or mysqldump).

   Error messages and diagnostics should be printed to standard error.

   Exits 0 on success, or non-zero on failure.

-- **restore** - Read a backup blob of arbitrary binary data (per plugin semantics) from standard input, and perform a restore based on the endpoint given via the `-c` argument.
+- **restore** - Read a backup blob of arbitrary binary data (per plugin semantics) from standard input, and perform a restore based on the endpoint given via the `$SHIELD_TARGET_ENDPOINT` environment variable.

   Error messages and diagnostics should be printed to standard error.

   Exits 0 on success, or non-zero on failure.

-- **store** - Read a backup blob of arbitrary binary data from standard input, and store it in the remote storage system, based on the endpoint given via the `-c` argument.
+- **store** - Read a backup blob of arbitrary binary data from standard input, and store it in the remote storage system, based on the endpoint given via the `$SHIELD_STORE_ENDPOINT` environment variable.
 For example, an S3 plugin might require keys and a bucket name to perform storage operations.

   Error messages and diagnostics should be printed to standard error.